- Home Page

 Location: City of Cadillac Council Chambers at 200 N. Lake Street

-City Council meetings are televised on CCTV; Channel 189.
+City Council meetings are streamed live online on the CCTV website.

 Agendas and Minutes